stelzinga/MF/MGT_99.Legend.md

 ii.  pro -> Protect existing Revenue at risk of being lost due to a changing Environment;
 iii. sec -> Secure Operations to reduce Risk;
 iv. opt -> Optimise Operations to reduce Cost and/or increase Revenue;
-v.  oth -> Placeholder for any other Projects.
+v.  oth -> Projects performed by others affecting the Venture. vi.  prj -> Placeholder for other Projects

 Goals can, but don't need to, have *Sub-Goals*: *Run Sub-Goals* and *Change Sub-Goals*.
 It is through Run Sub-Goals within Goal *prd* that Activities can be differentiated by focusing on aspects of the Services and/or Clients that set each Activity apart e.g., Sub-Goal is *prd - Build Car Engines*.
 Change Sub-Goals refine Change Goals into a detailed *Roadmap* where each Change Sub-Goal reflects a specific theme Management wants to focus on for the current period, mostly a year e.g., *opt - Reduce Cost of Suppliers*.